 Amsterdam Weather in August

-With average highs of 72 F (22 C) and average lows of 54 F (12 C), Amsterdam is really never too hot or cold this time of year.
-However, the weather is quite volatile in the city, alternating between mild, sunny days and chilly, overcast days throughout the month and experience an average of 11 days of rain each August.
+With average highs of 72 degrees Fahrenheit (22 degrees Celsius) and average lows of 54 F (12 C), Amsterdam is really never too hot or cold this time of year.
+However, the weather is quite volatile in the city, alternating between mild, sunny days and chilly, overcast days throughout the month and an average of 11 days of rain each August.

-If you're planning to spend a day at the beach in Amsterdam this summer, August is one of the best times to visit because the sea temperature is its highest of 55 F (18 C) during the early part of this month.
+If you're planning to spend a day at the beach in Amsterdam this summer, August is one of the best times to visit because the sea temperature is its highest of 55 degrees Fahrenheit (18 degrees Celsius) during the early part of this month.
 When scheduling your trip to the beach, make sure to keep an eye on the weather forecasts to avoid unintentionally spending a dreary day at the beach if the clouds roll in mid-day.

 What to Pack